Martin Sjögren

-Martin Sjögren (born 27 April 1977) is a Swedish football coach who is currently working as coach for Hammarby IF women team in the Damallsvenskan.
+Martin Sjögren (born 27 April 1977) is a Swedish football coach.

-Career
+Managerial Career

 Damallsvenskan

-He won the 2016 Damallsvenskan title with Linköpings FC.
+Sjögren won the 2016 Damallsvenskan title with Linköpings FC.

 Norway national team

-He agreed to take the Norway national team job in 2016.
+Sjögren agreed to take the Norway national team job in 2016.
 Upon taking the job, he declared his ambitions to lead Norway to Olympic qualification.

 Norway failed to progress past the group stage in the UEFA Women's Euro 2017, finishing last in Group A without scoring a goal.

 He led Norway to the quarterfinals of the 2019 FIFA Women's World Cup, finishing second in Group A during the group stages before being defeated 3–0 by England in the quarterfinals.

 The team failed to qualify for the 2020 Summer Olympics.

 In 2021, he signed a new contract with the Norway national team, with included provisions for a performance review after the 2022 Euros.
 However, he resigned as Norwegian coach following the UEFA Women's Euro 2022, where Norway failed to progress past the group stage for a second consecutive tournament and suffered an 8–0 loss to England, one of the largest in the tournament's history.

+Chicago Stars FC

+On August 13, 2025, Chicago Stars FC announced that they had hired Sjögren as the club's next head coach; he would join the club prior to the 2026 season.